 Pay-per-click marketing deals with paid search results on Google and involves bidding on specific keywords that will garner the most web traffic for you.

 It goes without saying that this branch of digital marketing, along with SEO, demands a thorough analysis of keywords, especially those that are relevant to your business.
-You can use the Google Keyword Planner and Google AdWords to carry out your research and arrive on a set of keywords that are popular yet cost-effective for you.
-It is then a matter of executing both short as well as long term PPC projects that will charge you every time a user clicks through to your site through the paid ad on Google.
+You can use the Google Keyword Planner and Google AdWords to carry out your research and arrive at a set of keywords that are popular yet cost-effective for you.
+It is then a matter of executing both short as well as long-term PPC projects that will charge you every time a user clicks through to your site through the paid ad on Google.

 The overall cost per click (CPC) will vary based on how in-demand a specific keyword is, i.e. the competition you face while attempting to land that keyword, and the quality score of your site, i.e. a measure used by Google to determine the spot where your paid ad will be placed on its SERP.
 A well-thought-out PPC strategy from PPC experts can give your web traffic a nudge in the right direction.
 Small businesses may not be able to go for this digital marketing method, especially for longer periods.
 Hence, it is best to do a business needs analysis before deciding what to do.
 Please note that both SEO and PPC campaigns can be tracked or measured using the supremely handy Google Analytics tool.
 Follow the link to know more about what is PPC

 Social media marketing is the use of social media platforms so as to connect with your audience and build your brand.